phenixrizen/SUMOKINGUIWallet/README.md

 After struggling to get the SUMOKOIN GUI Wallet to run properly on Windows and realizing they are using PySide.

-I'm rewriting the SUMOKOIN GUI Wallet on the Electron framework.
+I'm rewriting the SUMOKOIN GUI Wallet on the [Electron Framework](https://electronjs.org/).

 ## To Use